legobridge/legobridge.github.io/about.md

 I'm a graduate student at Northwestern University, pursuing an MS in Artificial Intelligence.

-At the moment, I'm interning as an Applied Scientist at [Relativity](https://www.relativity.com/), where I'm conducting research on retrieval-augmented generation, using GPT-4 and vector databases.
-I'm also developing a prototype search tool based on said research, and conducting experiments using it.
+Over the summer of 2023, I interned as an Applied Scientist at [Relativity](https://www.relativity.com/), where I conducted research on retrieval-augmented generation, using GPT-4 and vector databases.
+I also developed a prototype search tool based on said research, and compared it to lexical search algorithms.

 I've previously worked as a data scientist and as a software development engineer at [Flipkart](https://en.wikipedia.org/wiki/Flipkart).
 My areas of focus there were NLP, information retrieval (search), logistics planning problems, and high-throughput Java microservices.